 LINDA WERTHEIMER, HOST:

-As the Colorado community of Aurora confronts what happened early on Friday morning and tries to come to terms with their friends and neighbors dying in a movie theater, one obvious place to turn it to religious leaders.
-Hundreds of people have attended vigils held by Aurora's religious leaders, and today many of those congregations are on their way to church.
+As the Colorado community of Aurora confronts what happened early on Friday morning, and tries to come to terms with their friends and neighbors dying in a movie theater, one obvious place to turn is to religious leaders.
+Hundreds of people have attended vigils held by Aurora's religious leaders.
+And today, many of those congregations are on their way to church.
 Mitch Hamilton is a pastor at Mississippi Avenue Baptist Church in Aurora, Colorado.
 Brother Hamilton, thank you for doing this.

 WERTHEIMER: I wonder if this terrible thing has touched your church directly.

-HAMILTON: We've been very fortunate that we have not had anyone in our church who either lost their life or were injured in the gunfire in any significant way.
-We had a number of our members who were in the facility at the time and some who were slightly injured as a result of the events.
+HAMILTON: We've been very fortunate that we have not had anyone in our church who was either - who either lost their life, or were injured in the gunfire in any significant way.
+We had a number of our members who were in the facility at the time, and some who were slightly injured as a result of the events.
 But everyone is OK.
 Thank you.

 HAMILTON: Probably the biggest question we hear is the question of why.
 It's a very difficult question because it is always laden with so much emotion.
-And we recognize that it's one of those questions that probably doesn't have any answers.
+And we recognize that it's one of those questions that probably does not have any answers.
 It certainly doesn't have any answers today.
-More than anything, though, we ask the question which really is the what question: what is God doing now and what should we be doing now?
+More than anything, though, we ask the question which really, is the what question: What is God doing now, and what should we be doing now?

-HAMILTON: Well, our observation has been that people do not necessarily reject faith but it brings them a deeper level of questioning about their faith.
-And so during these past few days, and coming up even into today, we have had a continual correspondence with young adults and older adults as well about what does this mean in their faith and how does it fit within their faith.
+HAMILTON: Well, our observation has been that people are not - do not necessarily reject faith, but it brings them a deeper level of questioning about their faith.
+And so during these past few days, and coming up even into today, we have had a continual correspondence with young adults - and older adults as well - about, what does this mean in their faith, and how does it fit within their faith?
 And so in some respects, it's drawing people much deeper rather than pushing them away.

 WERTHEIMER: How are you communicating with your flock?

-WERTHEIMER: And now you have a sermon to deliver today, and I would think this is as difficult a sermon as a pastor as ever had to deliver.
+WERTHEIMER: Now, you have a sermon to deliver today, and I would think this is as difficult a sermon as a pastor has ever had to deliver.
 Have you been - I assume you've been giving it a lot of thought.
 What is your thinking?

-HAMILTON: Well, most certainly, this is one of those challenging times in the life of a church, and in a life of a people and a community.
-But one of the things that makes this not difficult, but in some respects makes it a bit easier, is that we're in a community that's searching for an answer that contains hope.
+HAMILTON: Well, most certainly, this is one of those challenging times in the life of a church; and a life of a people, and a community.
+But one of the things that makes this not difficult - but in some respects, makes it a bit easier - is that we're in a community that's searching for an answer that contains hope.
 And if there's anything that is found within the Gospel of Jesus Christ, it is hope.
-And so we're able to share with people that there is a God who loves them, there's a God who's with them and there's a God who will walk with them through these days.
-The ability to bring a message of hope to our people and to the community makes it a little bit easier.
+And so we're able to share with people that there is a God who loves them; there's a God who is with them; and there's a God who will walk with them through these days.
+The ability to bring a message of hope to our people, and to the community, makes it a little bit easier.